Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Analytical Considerations

-A further important observation for Eq.~(\ref{eq:dyn}) is that a natural way to analyze the system is to explore its analogies with the integrable case of $\sigma =1$ and the perturbation theory around it~\cite{cai,review}.
+A further important observation for Eq.~(\ref{eq:dyn}) is that a natural way to analyze the system can be to explore its similarity to the integrable case of $\sigma =1$ and the perturbation theory around it~\cite{cai,review}.
 In particular, we conclude that the Hamiltonian of the general AL equation remains the same as in the integrable case,

 being a conserved quantity too.
 It is also relevant to define the Poisson brackets corresponding to this Hamiltonian: